Hello and welcome to the website of Zara Anishanslin!

 I'm a scholar who specializes in telling stories about the past through things—“the historian with a thing for things.”

-In addition to all things eighteenth century, I have a love for Lapsang Souchong tea, the city of London (especially Spitalfields), the rocky beaches of Bainbridge Island, the Oxford comma, a well-chosen statement scarf, and my two children.
-I'm also slightly addicted to Twitter, good period dramas and sci fi (Poldark, Outlander, and Dr. Who rank high), and—when writer’s block strikes—I’ve been know to nibble on a Cool Ranch Dorito or two.
+I love all things eighteenth century, Lapsang Souchong tea, the city of London (especially Spitalfields), the rocky beaches of Bainbridge Island, the Oxford comma, a well-chosen statement scarf, and my two children.
+I'm also slightly addicted to good period dramas and sci fi (Poldark, Outlander, and Dr. Who rank high), and—when writer’s block strikes—I’ve been know to nibble on a Cool Ranch Dorito or two.

-At the moment, I’m excited that my first book—Portrait of a Woman in Silk: Hidden Histories of the British Atlantic World (Yale University Press, 2016) just came out in paperback.
+At the moment, I’m excited that my first book—Portrait of a Woman in Silk: Hidden Histories of the British Atlantic World (Yale University Press, 2016) is out in paperback.
 And recently I've loved the chance I've gotten to combine my love for public history with my own material culture research, by consulting on exhibitions (including upcoming shows at The Library of Congress and a show opening alongside a certain musical called Hamilton!
 The Exhibition).

 Thanks for stopping by, and please stay in touch.